Michelle Hitt Registered MBACP Counsellor for adults, teenagers & children

-I am passionate about the work I do and, consequently, I am fully committed to my continued professional development in this field.
-I regularly undertake training courses to extend my knowledge and skill set and to keep my counselling practice credible, relevant and informed.
+I am passionate about the work I do and the emotional safety of my clients remains my priority.
+As such, I am fully committed to maintaining my Continued Professional Development in this field.
+I regularly undertake training courses to extend my knowledge and skill set and to keep my counselling practice safe, credible, relevant and informed.

 - Exploring Depression

 - Working with Suicide and Suicidal Ideation